Skip to content

 Testicular Cancer

-• What: Malignant tumor, most common in ages 15–35.
+• What it is: Malignant tumor found most often in men ages 15–35.

 How Should Men Care for Their Scrotum?